All Episodes

 You know what?

-I'm going to tell you, this is really disappointing to me because Herman Cain.
+Oh, yeah, this is this is I'm going to tell you, this is really disappointing to me because Herman Kane, I liked Herman Cain, like Herman Cain.

 The Washington Post has it as a macaca story about Rick Perry.

-Apparently, back when Rick Perry was a Democrat, there's this woman at the Washington Post who's written a story with with traditional journalism, it wouldn't even pass the first review by an editor.
+Apparently, back when Rick Perry was a Democrat, there's this woman at the Washington Post who's written a story with traditional journalism.

-But apparently, back when Perry in the 80s was a Democrat, he and his dad would go hunting at some place, and there is a rock that had the N-word on it that somebody had painted over.
+But apparently, back when Perry in the 80s was a Democrat, he and his dad would go hunting at some place, and there was a rock that had the N-word on it that somebody had painted over.

-Somebody had painted over the Perries didn't like it, and they turned the rock over so nobody could see it, giving it a short cliff notes version here.
+The Perrys didn't like it, and they turned the rock over so nobody could see it.

-And uh when they what?
+And when they what?

-It's it's it's 180 degrees out of phase.
+It's 180 degrees out of phase.

-They're trying to say that Perry's a racist, and Herman Cain has jumped in and basically joined that chorus.
+And Herman Kaine has jumped in and basically joined that chorus.

 And this is absurd.